Homemade Sourdough Everything Bagels

 After letting the shaped bagels rise, brush it with milk.

-About the Everything Bagel Seasoning, I just used a bunch of stuff I had in my pantry.
+About the seasoning for the top, I just used a bunch of stuff I had in my pantry.
 And you should do the same.
-Don’t be strict and limited, you can add any and everything to your bagel seasoning.
+Donโt be strict and limited, you can add anything to your bagel seasoning.

 So, these bagels were super delicious!
 I hope you check out my recipes, and once again, my tips for making the perfect bagels can be found right on this post.